on this page

 The importance of proper signaling by cyclists and motorists

-Quick Tip: Use hand signals for turns and stops—Nevada Department of Transportation.
+Quick Tip: Use hand signals for turns and stops.

 Both riders and drivers play an essential role in ensuring the roads are shared harmoniously.
 By following the guidelines for night riding safety, equipping your bicycle with the necessary high-visibility gear, and employing precise and proper signaling, we are committed to enhancing the experiences of everyone traveling the beautiful roads of Nevada.